* Physical Address: 95 Frederick Rd Suite 100 *

 Jim Riley

-First Day to Apply for a ballot by mail using Application for a Ballot By Mail (ABBM) or Federal Post Card Application (FPCA): Monday, January 1, 2024
+First Day to Apply for Ballot By Mail (ABBM) or Federal Post Card Application (FPCA): Wednesday, January 1, 2025

-Last Day to Apply for a ballot by mail using Application for a Ballot By Mail (ABBM) (Received, not Postmarked): Friday, February 23, 2024
+Last Day to Submit Application Ballot By Mail (ABBM) (Received, not Postmarked): Tuesday, April 22, 2025

-Last Day of Early Voting by Personal Appearance at 95 Frederick Rd: Friday, March 1, 2024
+Last Day of Early Voting by Personal Appearance: Tuesday, April 29, 2025

 Curbside Voting is available if a voter is physically unable to enter the polling place without personal assistance or likelihood of injuring the voter's health, on the voter's request, an election officer shall deliver a ballot to the voter at the polling place entrance or curb.